Cupra Leon Review & Prices

 Boot space

-Press the Curpa Leon’s badge (which doubles as a boot release) and you’ll reveal a 380-litre capacity that is above average for this size of car, but still some way off the 590-litre boot offered by the Skoda Octavia vRS.
+Press the Cupra Leon’s badge (which doubles as a boot release) and you’ll reveal a 380-litre capacity that is above average for this size of car, but still some way off the 590-litre boot offered by the cavernous Skoda Octavia vRS.
+Equally, if you get a hybrid model that falls to just 270 litres, which is pretty underfed for a family-friendly hot hatch.

-Unfortunately, despite having an identical boot capacity figure, the Cupra misses out on the handy adjustable boot floor that is fitted as standard on the Volkswagen Golf GTI, so there’s a bit of a load lip to lift luggage and the floor is uneven if you fold down the car’s back seats.
+Unfortunately, the Cupra misses out on the handy adjustable boot floor that is fitted as standard on the Volkswagen Golf GTI, so there’s a bit of a load lip to lift luggage over and the floor is uneven if you fold down the car’s back seats.

 Interior style, infotainment and accessories